-- 3. Improve New Zealand's marine protection by: - Adopting the goal of protecting 30% of New Zealand marine environment within a network of meaningful and representative no-take marine protected areas by 2030. - Replacing the Marine Reserves Act with a new Marine Protected Areas Act to enable achievement of the 30% by 2030 goal and enable marine spatial planning as the primary tool to achieve this by December 2021. - Initiating an assessment of all bioregions throughout New Zealand and establishing marine spatial planning processes for each, starting with Northland and Top of the South Island by December 2021. - Retaining section 30(2) of the Resource Management Act that underpins the ability of regional councils to regulate to protect nature from the environmental effects of fishing, provided it's not for a Fisheries Act purpose. - 4.
-Reduce non-fishing threats to the marine environment by: - Maintaining and extending the offshore oil and gas exploration ban. - Requiring oil and gas exploration and marine mining to comply with a new seismic code reflecting world's best practice. - Requiring MPI/Fisheries New Zealand to advocate in all relevant resource management processes to eliminate or mitigate non-fisheries threats to the marine and freshwater environment - Reform the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act) to require the EPA to work to avoid and reduce the environmental effects of marine activities. - 5.
-Advocate and negotiate internationally to protect New Zealand's migratory animals, including marine mammals, seabirds, and fish, across their entire range.
+- Ensuring all commercial fishing vessels have observers or cameras to verify catches and compliance with regulations by December 2022. - Working internationally to reduce bycatch of endangered, protected, or threatened migratory species. - 3 Improve New Zealand's marine protection by: - Adopting the goal of protecting 30% of New Zealand's marine environment within a network of meaningful and representative no-take marine protected areas by 2030. - Replacing the Marine Reserves Act with a new Marine Protected Areas Act to enable achievement of the 30% by 2030 goal, and enable marine spatial planning as the primary tool to achieve this by December 2021. - Implement the proposed Kermadec/Rangitāhua Sanctuary. - Initiating an assessment of all bioregions throughout New Zealand and establishing marine spatial planning processes for each, starting with Northland and Top of the South Island by December 2021. - Retaining section 30(2) of the Resource Management Act that underpins the ability of regional councils to regulate to protect nature →

+- from the environmental effects of fishing, $\rightarrow$ provided it's not for a Fisheries Act purpose. - 4 Reduce non-fishing threats to the marine environment by: - Maintaining and extending the offshore oil and gas exploration ban. - Requiring oil and gas exploration and marine mining to comply with a new seismic code reflecting world's best practice. - Requiring MPI/Fisheries New Zealand to advocate in all relevant resource management processes to eliminate or mitigate non-fisheries threats to the marine and freshwater environment. - Reform the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act to require the EPA to work to avoid and reduce the environmental effects of marine activities - 5 Advocate and negotiate internationally to protect New Zealand's migratory animals, including marine mammals, seabirds, and fish, across their entire range.
 Designate marine protected areas on the high seas (ocean beyond our EEZ) with a goal of 30% full no-take protection.
 Expand full no-take marine protected areas throughout the Southern Ocean.